Nigerian healer killed in 'bullet-proof' charm test

 A self-styled traditional healer in Nigeria has died after one of his clients tested his "bullet-proof" charms on him.

+READ ALSO: I will end killings in Nigeria - Buhari promises northern CAN leaders

-Police in the country's south-eastern Imo state say the client has been arrested on suspicion of murder.
+NAIJ.com gathered that police in Imo state said the client has been arrested on suspicion of murder.

-Charms are popular in Nigeria, where traditional healers are consulted for cures for various ailments.
+It was reported that traditional healers are consulted in Nigeria for cures for various ailments.

 But there have been several reports of people being killed after testing "bullet-proof" charms and medicines.

-"A young man had gone to [the healer] to prepare bullet-proof charms for him, which the native doctor did," a villager told the Punch newspaper.
+According to the report, a villager said that: "A young man had gone to the healer to prepare bullet-proof charms for him, which the native doctor did.

 In January, a traditional medicine seller was arrested after a man drank a "bullet-repelling" liquid and was shot dead.